evanwill/openrefine-b/content/1-data.md

 ## Messy Data

-Inconsistent formats, unnecessary white space, extra characters, typos, etc...
+Inconsistent formats, unnecessary white space, extra characters, typos, incomplete records, etc...
 Messy data is the bane of analysis!

 For example, each column contains exactly the same info: